Lucius Manlius Vulso Longus: Career

 During Lucius’ mature life, he ran for the consulate several times, succeeding twice.
 On both occasions he ended up leading military expeditions.
 The term for being consul was one year.
 Two consuls ruled at a time and one could serve up to two terms.
 It was the consuls’ job to govern provinces, lead armies in major wars, and run the Senate and assemblies.

 He ran in 259 BC, but lost to Lucius Cornelius Scipio.
 After this, he successfully ran in 256 and 250 BC.
 In 256, he ruled with Marcus Atilius Regulus and in 250 with Gaius Atilius Regulus.
 In 256, Lucius and Marcus Atilius Regulus sailed to Africa during the First Punic War to fight Carthage—see Battle of Cape Ecnomus.
-Rome had prepared a large fleet of 330 ships with 140,000 infantrymen, and Carthage had made slightly greater preparations with 350 ships and 150,000 infantrymen.
+Rome had prepared a large fleet of 330 ships and 140,000 men (100,000 crew and 40,000 soldiers), Carthage had a slightly larger fleet of 350 ships and 150,000 men.
 The Romans sailed in battle formation with three squadrons.
 Two of the squadrons, commanded by the consuls Marcus Atilius Regulus and Lucius Manlius Vulso Longus, led the way.
 The other squadron was in the back protecting the horse-transport ships that were between them.
 They sailed in a triangular shape because of the strong base that was easy to support during battle and also difficult to break up.

 The Carthaginians were positioned in a long horizontal line with Hamilcar in the center and two slightly advanced sides.
 The two Carthaginian flanks advanced, which left the main line alone.
 This line was immediately targeted because of its vulnerability.
 The first two squadrons were the main ships to fight the center of the Carthaginian fleet.
 Since the soldiers were fighting under both consuls, who were taking part in the battle in person, they felt even more encouraged to fight with their entire strength and defeated the Carthaginians after an extensive fight.
 After, the squadrons went to relieve the back of the fleet.
 Vulso's squadron went after the Carthaginian left wing that was attacking the transport ships, while Regulus attacked Hanno.
 Saving these transport ships was essential to the Romans' later victories at Aspis because these ships contained horses for the cavalry and extra food and supplies which were necessary for fighting on land.
 After the battle, about half of Carthage's fleet had been captured or sunk.
 Both consuls then landed in Africa to quickly regroup and then sailed to Cape Bon, where they landed near Aspis.
 Here, they surrounded the city and set up a garrison.
 Then the consuls sent the troops to plunder the area, which was very plentiful.
 They herded cattle, burned houses of the rich, captured slaves, and destroyed the city's defenses.
 In the meantime, the Senate instructed one consul to come back to Rome with the navy and the other to stay with the army in Africa.
 Manlius ended up returning with most of the fleet and prisoners.